 How Do I to Prepare an Assignment?

 When you come to an assignment in your course, there will be directions for you to follow.
-For example, if you are assigned a 500 word essay, make sure you understand what you are supposed to write in your essay before you start.
+For example, if you are assigned a 500-word essay, make sure you understand what you are supposed to write in your essay before you start.
 Open a word processing program and type your essay.
 Remember to SAVE as you type.
-When your essay is finished, proofed, spell-checked and ready to submit to your teacher, go to the Student Locker inside your course (see Student Locker video on your home page for an instructional video on how to submit).
-Your teacher will promptly grade your essays, paper assignments and manually graded tests within one week of them being submitted.
+When your essay is finished, proofed, spell-checked, and ready to submit to your teacher, go to the Student Locker inside your course (see the Student Locker video on your home page for an instructional video on how to submit).
+Your teacher will promptly grade your essays, paper assignments, and manually graded tests within one week of them being submitted.
 Once graded, your teacher will immediately post your grade so you may view it.

 There are tests or assignments throughout your course.
 Please be careful not to miss any.
 They do not come just at the end of a unit.